IsaacSchemm/PlayerPages/README.md

          width="300" />
 </a>

-In modern browsers, an additional stylesheet is applied that turns the page into a single-page application.
+In modern browsers, an additional "Application View" stylesheet is applied.
 The header is drawn on the top edge, across the entire width of the browser; the menu is placed below it;
 the images are placed along the right edge (sharing space equally between them); and the media player takes the rest of the space.
 The media player controls are shown beneath (not overlaid on) the player, and are